fredrikaverpil/fredrikaverpil.github.io/README.md

 ### Build Workflow

-For development with incremental changes:
+For local development:
 ```bash
 make serve
 ```

-For a clean production build (recommended before deploying):
+For a clean production build:
 ```bash
 make clean && make build
 ```

-**Note:** Always run `make clean` before `make build` to ensure:
+**Note:** Always run `make clean` before `make build` to ensure the Pagefind search index is regenerated correctly and to remove stale artifacts.

-- No stale files from previous builds remain in `public/`
-- The Pagefind search index is regenerated from scratch
-- Duplicate search results are avoided (especially important after renaming files or changing permalinks)

-### Deployment

-Deploys automatically to GitHub Pages via GitHub Actions on push to `main`.
+## Documentation

+See [HUGO.md](HUGO.md) for the complete design system, style guide, and technical details.